We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 14. San Diego Botanic Garden

-Kids will love the Hamilton Children’s Garden’s fun treehouse, grass maze, and special activities designed just for them.
-You can schedule a visit to align with tours, such as bird-watching or walks tailored for specific age groups.
+Kids will love the Hamilton Children’s Garden’s fun treehouse, grass maze, and special activities like bird-watching walks.

-- We Recommend Spending: A few hours, especially if you’re walking or letting the kids play
+Recommended Time: A few hours, especially if the kids want to play

 15. Birch Aquarium at Scripps